-The Ed.D. programs are guided by a model of professional inquiry and reflection that emphasizes the development and improvement of systematic decision skills to address the problems, challenges and opportunities of practice.
+The Ed.D. program is guided by a model of professional inquiry and reflection that emphasizes the development and improvement of systematic decision skills to address the problems, challenges and opportunities of practice.
 Students examine the core content domains of strategic and instructional leadership, organizational theory, data-driven decision-making, law, supervision and evaluation, design, implementation, assessment and evaluation of curricular programs, professional development, school economics and budget planning, and other content specialization areas.
 Knowledge from these domains is designed to facilitate the process of framing and addressing in critical ways the problems of practice.
-Although the primary goal of individuals seeking either of these Ed.D. degrees is exemplary practice, the quality and rigor of the Ed.D. experiences at The University of Alabama are such that pursuing a career as a university professor may be accomplished with these degrees.
+Although the primary goal of individuals seeking the Ed.D. degree is exemplary practice, the quality and rigor of the Ed.D. experiences at The University of Alabama are such that pursuing a career as a university professor may be accomplished with these degrees.

 Potential applicants should be aware that admission to the UA doctoral programs is a competitive process and that submitting an application does not guarantee admission.
 Minimum entrance requirements include the following: